afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - **Multiplexed switches**.
 Those are digital circuits, so they are not prone to error.
 The number of switches this circuit can hold depends on which [multiplexer](https://en.wikipedia.org/wiki/Multiplexer) is chosen and how they are combined.
 For example, four multiplexers, three selectors each, can hold $4*2^{3}=32$ buttons with $4+3=7$ pins.
 This project does not support multiplexed switches right now.

+- **PISO shift registers**. _"PISO"_ means _"parallel input - serial output"_.
+Those are digital circuits, so they are not prone to error.
+There is almost *no limit* to the number of switches this circuit can hold and it takes just 3 pins.
+This project does not support shift registers right now.

 ## Analog circuits

 In global terms, analog circuits may seem a good idea, but they **may fail** to identify the correct inputs due to: